-To avoid going berserker and start flipping tables, these are a few of rants I have written over time when someone goes like ‘it works on my machine’.
+These are a few of rants I have written over time when someone goes like ‘it works on my machine’.
+This helps me not going berserker and start flipping tables

 1. You don’t have to explain.

-People really don’t need to know what are you doing and how.
-This especially includes your team leader/boss.
-People wanting to know this are nosy and gossipers who had no life.
+People don’t need to know what are you doing and how.
+This includes your team leader/boss.
+People wanting to know about your work are nosy and gossipers who had no life.
 No matter their claims about the need for collaboration.
 If they can’t use your code is because they are so stupid they can’t read your code.
-I mean, is really that hard find your code out in repository project the project and understand it?
-If it does not compile because of a dependency missing, there is always Google and StackOverflow.
+I mean, is really that hard find your code in the repo and understand it?
+If it does not compile because of a missing dependency or something, there is always Google and StackOverflow.
 If they want to inspect your work then go ahead and read the code.
 They don’t have to ask you.
 This constant demands for talking only reduces your capacity to write code.
 Which is ultimately your goal in the team.

-People just can’t really expect for you to go out and read their code.
+People can’t just expect that you will go and read their code.
 Is not your work to read somebodies else’s code, right?.
 That’s their work.
 If they want for you to cooperate with them, then they must give documentation, explanations, and presentations.
 Otherwise, you have all the right to sit in your hands and claim that they don’t communicate.

 3. Git is magical